Oneflow-Inc/oneflow/oneflow/ir/README.md

     - there should be one `CMakeLists.txt` in every sub-directory
     - don't link anything from OneFlow unless it is necessary for the feature

-## Major components and interfaces
+## Major components
-- TODO
+- oneflow-translate: every thing related to MLIR-OneFlow translation.
+- oneflow-opt: optimization on OneFlow MLIR dialect, a placeholder for now.
+- oneflow dialect: in the `include` and `lib` directories, there are definitions of MLIR OneFlow dialect and its operators.